McDegens-DAO/solana-action-express/README.md

 our live mint blink: [On Dialect](https://dial.to/?action=solana-action:https://www.solana-action-express.com/mcdegen-mint-config)

-the default action for this repo is a usdc (or other spl) donation blink. however there is a sol donation action included as well.
+the default action for this repo is a usdc donation blink. however there is a sol donation action included as well as mcswap otc blinks.

 ![solana blink](https://github.com/McDegens-DAO/solana-action-express/blob/main/blink.png)